import necessary libraries

 Note that the Mapping can take extra arguments:

-- jacto declare the jacobian of the mapping (if not provided, it is computed using torch- torch.func.jacrev)
+jacto declare the jacobian of the mapping (if not provided, it is computed using torchtorch.func.jacrev)invto be declared if the mapping is considered invertibleinv_jacfor the jacobian of the inverse (otherwise computed asjac)

 As you should have noticed, once a domain is mapped, the basic sampling will not yield an uniform sampling anymore.
 To still have it you need to declare an invertible mapping and use sample_post_map.